Aha-chen/Hitrava/README.md

                         specified (default), all distances in the TCX files will be normalized to match the original Huawei distance.
+  --transform_coordinate
+                        Huawei use GCJ-02 as its default coordinate, if you find obvious offset of the route(mainly in China), try this option to transform to WGS-84 coordinate.

 OUTPUT options:
   --output_dir OUTPUT_DIR